 SMU’s Externship Programs provide students with the opportunity to learn by doing.
 Students work in carefully selected legal settings under the supervision of a mentor-attorney and a member of the law faculty.

 During their externship, student externs observe and participate in lawyering tasks, gaining both valuable skills and a sense of the kind of lawyer they wish to become.
 In addition, externships foster sensitivity to the social, political and professional implications of the legal process.

 Externships at SMU include both work in a legal setting and an associated class designed to help the extern get the most out of the experience.
-There are three classes, each of which is associated with a cluster of externships:
+There are four classes, each of which is associated with a cluster of externships:

 Corporate Counsel Externship